Beauport Park: Early history

 The first mention of Beauport Park is when General Sir James Murray is shown on local records as paying rates on some woodland.
 He built the house between 1763 and 1766, subsequently adding to the estate until it comprised about 5000 acre.
-Murray, who had served in Canada, named the estate after the Beauport in Canada.
+Murray, who had governed Canada from its conquest, named the estate after the Beauport quarter at Quebec.
 It was Murray who started the tradition of planting rare and unusual trees on the estate.

 Following Murray's death in 1794, Beauport Park was then purchased by James Bland Burgess who served as Under Secretary of State for Foreign Affairs to William Pitt.
 An obelisk which stands opposite the front of the hotel is in memory of James Burgess' second son, Ensign Wentworth Noel Burgess, who was killed in 1812 in the Peninsular War, aged 18, whilst leading an assault on the citadel of Burgos in Northern Spain.
 In 1821, James and his eldest son Charles changed their name to Lamb in honour of John Lamb, a benefactor of theirs.
 An Ionic temple was built on the estate together with two life-size memorials which still remain.

 By 1860, the estate was owned by Sir Charles Lamb's son, Archibald, who leased the house to Thomas Brassey, a leading railway engineer of his day.
 After Thomas Brassey died in 1870 the lease was inherited by his son who later became Lord Brassey.